mikavir/scrub-savers/README.md

   - **Sign Out**

-      - The sign out Page allows users to securely log out of their ScrubSavers account, ensuring their personal information remains protected.
+      - The sign out page allows users to securely log out of their ScrubSavers account, ensuring their personal information remains protected.

   ![screenshot](documentation/features/feature11.png)

   - **Sign in**

-      - The sign in Page enables users to securely access their ScrubSavers account by entering their credentials.
+      - The sign in page enables users to securely access their ScrubSavers account by entering their credentials.
 This feature enhances user experience by providing quick and easy access to order history, and saved information.

   ![screenshot](documentation/features/feature12.png)